-Currency Hedging Risk (principal risk for the Hedged International Developed Equity Index Fund).
-When a derivative is used as a hedge against a position that a Fund holds, any gain generated by the derivative generally should be substantially offset by losses on the hedged investment, and vice versa.
+Currency Hedging Risk.
+If a derivative is used as a hedge against a position that the Fund holds, any gain generated by the derivative generally should be substantially offset by losses on the hedged investment, and vice versa.
 While hedging can reduce or eliminate losses, it can also reduce or eliminate gains.
 Hedges are sometimes subject to imperfect matching between a derivative and its reference asset.
-For example, because the Fund's currency hedge is reset on a monthly basis, based on the size of the Fund's exposure to a currency at a certain point in time, the size of each currency hedge could be greater or less than the Fund's total exposure in that currency intra-month and currency risk may develop or increase between resets.
-Furthermore, while the Fund is designed to hedge against currency fluctuations, it is possible that a degree of currency exposure may remain even at the time a hedging transaction is implemented.
+Furthermore, while the Fund may hedge against currency fluctuations, it is possible that a degree of currency exposure may remain even at the time a hedging transaction is implemented.
 As a result, changes in currency exchange rates may affect Fund returns even when the hedge works as intended.
-The effectiveness of a Fund's currency hedging strategy will also generally be affected by the volatility of both the securities included in the Index, and the volatility of the U.S. dollar relative to the currencies to be hedged.
-Increased volatility may reduce the effectiveness of a Fund's currency hedging strategy and may impact the costs associated with hedging transactions.
-The effectiveness of a Fund's currency hedging strategy and the costs associated with hedging transactions may also in general be affected by interest rates.
-Significant differences between U.S. dollar interest rates and foreign currency interest rates may further impact the effectiveness of a Fund's currency hedging strategy.
-There can be no assurance that a Fund's hedging transactions will be effective.
-A Fund's currency hedging activities will potentially increase or accelerate distributions to shareholders, increase distributions taxed to individuals as ordinary income, result in the re-characterization of prior ordinary income distributions as return of capital, or generate losses that cannot be used to offset income or capital gain in subsequent years.
-A Fund will bear the costs associated with any such hedging transaction, regardless of any gain or loss experienced on the hedging transaction.
+The effectiveness of the Fund's currency hedging strategy will also generally be affected by the volatility of both the securities included in the Index, and the volatility of the U.S. dollar relative to the currencies to be hedged.
+Increased volatility may reduce the effectiveness of the Fund's currency hedging strategy and may impact the costs associated with hedging transactions.
+The effectiveness of the Fund's currency hedging strategy and the costs associated with hedging transactions may also in general be affected by interest rates.
+Significant differences between U.S. dollar interest rates and foreign currency interest rates may further impact the effectiveness of the Fund's currency hedging strategy.
+There can be no assurance that the Fund's hedging transactions will be effective.
+The Fund's currency hedging activities will potentially increase or accelerate distributions to shareholders, increase distributions taxed to individuals as ordinary income, result in the re-characterization of prior ordinary income distributions as return of capital, or generate losses that cannot be used to offset income or capital gain in subsequent years.
+The Fund will bear the costs associated with any such hedging transaction, regardless of any gain or loss experienced on the hedging transaction.

 Currency Risk.
 Investments in issuers in different countries are often denominated in currencies other than the U.S. dollar.
-Changes in the values of those currencies relative to the U.S. dollar may have a positive or negative effect on the values of a Fund's investments denominated in those currencies.
+Changes in the values of those currencies relative to the U.S. dollar may have a positive or negative effect on the values of the Fund's investments denominated in those currencies.
 The values of other currencies relative to the U.S. dollar may fluctuate in response to, among other factors, interest rate changes, intervention (or failure to intervene) by national governments, central banks, or supranational entities such as the International Monetary Fund, the imposition of currency controls, and other political or regulatory developments.
 Currency values can decrease significantly both in the short term and over the long term in response to these and other developments.
 Continuing uncertainty as to the status of the Euro and the Economic and Monetary Union of the European Union (the "EMU") has created significant volatility in currency and financial markets generally.
-Any partial or complete dissolution of the EMU, or any continued uncertainty as to its status, could have significant adverse effects on currency and financial markets, and on the values of a Fund's portfolio investments.
-With respect to the Hedged International Developed Equity Index Fund, to the extent the Adviser seeks to hedge against adverse changes in the values of currencies on the value of the Fund's assets, such hedging transactions may not have the desired effect or may cause the Fund to lose money.
+Any partial or complete dissolution of the EMU, or any continued uncertainty as to its status, could have significant adverse effects on currency and financial markets, and on the values of the Fund's portfolio investments.